Skip to content

 fix(progress)!: change failure behavior #789

 Storybook is generated automatically and published to https://sdk.docs.matterway.io/storybook.
+Similarly, there is a Storybook for the alpha version of the SDK at https://sdk.docs.matterway.io/alpha/storybook.
 The entry point for the Storybook template is public/index.html.

 To preview Storybook locally, you need to first build the static Storybook, then serve it: